 This small grant program is funded by restricted contributions and no funds are used to for administrative purposes.
 Your contribution to the Kids Run the Nation Fund will help bring the joy of running to kids nationwide and encourage then to live a healthy life.

-Since the Fund's inception, the RRCA has granted a total of $136,550 to deserving youth programs around the U.S. and donated more than 86,000 copies of Kids Run the Nation printed materials.
+Since the Fund's inception, the RRCA has granted more than $250,000 to deserving youth programs around the U.S. and donated more than 100,000 copies of Kids Run the Nation printed materials.
 Grants are awarded on an annual basis through an application and selection process overseen by a volunteer selection panel.

 Grant Application Criteria

-In 2016, a total of $30,000 will be awarded as small grants ranging from $500 to $1,000.
+In 2019, a total of $30,000 will be awarded as small grants ranging from $500 to $1,000.
 Running clubs, events, or other organizations with the IRS 501(c)(3) designation are eligible to apply.
-Elementary and middle schools that provide an organized after-school running programs are eligible as well.
+Elementary and middle schools that provide an organized after-school running program are eligible as well.
 No grants will be given to individuals under any circumstances.
 All applicants must be an official 501(c)(3), school, parent booster club, PTA, or a similar entity.
-The Kids Run the Nation grant application period will open August 1, 2016 and close October 1, 2016.

 Please review the following criteria before submitting your grant application: